linda-seiter/CMSC115_2258/unit1_lab/README.md

 a program to produce some expected output.
 For each task, you need to test the program to check the output.

 We'll use a very popular testing framework named Junit.

-Junit is a popular Java testing framework.
 For each regular Java class, we use a separate Junit class to test the functionality.

 - Java class `CourseWelcome`